CHAMBERSBURG, Pa. – Scarf? Check. Gloves? Check. Parka? Check. Sunscreen? Wait … what?

-“Most people associate sunscreen with the hot, sunny summer months, but it’s really something that should be a daily, year-round habit,” said Pamela Ross, physician assistant with Summit Dermatology, an affiliate of Summit Health.
+“Most people associate sunscreen with the hot, sunny summer months, but it’s really something that should be a daily, year-round habit,” said Pamela Ross, physician assistant with Summit Plastic Surgery & Skin Care Center.

 Finding a brand and type that you like will make it easier to fit into your routine, she said.
 Sunscreens now come in creams, oils, lotions, sticks, wipes and more.

 Dermatologists recommend wearing a broad-spectrum sunscreen with a minimum of SPF 30 year-round and follow the instructions provided when it comes to re-applying regularly.

 “It’s especially important to put on sunscreen before participating in any winter sports because the snow reflects and intensifies the sun’s rays which can cause sunburn,” Ross said.
 “A lip balm with SPF is also recommended.”

 - Apply 30 minutes before sun exposure.

 - Liberally and evenly apply to all exposed skin.

 - Moisturizing sunscreen also protects against harsh winter winds.

 Summit Dermatology is located in the Summit Health Center – Building 2, 12 St. Paul Dr., Suite 104, Chambersburg.
 For more information, visit SummitHealth.org/plastics or call (717) 263-8463.